Make sure this is the correct user guide for your hardware

 Thank you for purchasing Intrepid Control Systems’ RAD-Comet.
-You will find it a valuable tool for In-Vehicle Network development that not only contains the most prominent networks of CAN FD and Single Pair Ethernet, but also the latest Automotive Ethernet technology of 10BASE-T1S.
+You will find it a valuable tool for 10BASE-T1S In-Vehicle Network development, as well as working with 100BASE-T1 and CAN FD.

 _images/RAD-Comet.png